Important Service Update: Closure of 80 Leadenhall Street

 3. What will happen to patients who are currently using the clinic?

-Answer: Patients will be given a choice as to whether they want their care to be transferred to another clinic operated by the Homerton e.g. The Ivy Centre at St Leonards Hospital, or they can choose to access specialist clinics located in close proximity to the City.
+Answer: Patients will be given a choice as to whether they want their care to be transferred to another clinic operated by the Homerton e.g. The Ivy Centre at St Leonards Hospital, or they can choose to access specialist clinics located near the City.
 These include the Royal London (Ambrose King Sexual Health Centre, Whitechapel), Guys and St Thomas (Burrell Street), Chelsea and Westminster (Soho) and Central and North West London (Mortimer Market).

 Some of the services provided at 80 Leadenhall were testing for sexually transmitted infections- much of this testing can now be undertaken via the free online service provided by shl.uk .